More about CI/CD Pipeline

 See below the image for reference on how the different commands are mapped into independent steps.

 The new steps are executed upon commit of the new workflow file.
 The output can be verified in GitHub Actions.

 All steps are successfully completed and the format conversion of all images in the Cloud Volume happens automatically.

 GitHub Actions workflow execution output

-Using self-hosted runners in GitHub is a staple of a best practice to follow.
-Not only for increased security and control but also for the ability to unlock new opportunities and benefits.
+Using self-hosted runners in GitHub is a staple cloud automation best practice to follow.
+Not only will it increase security and give you the ability to control infrastructure as code, you’ll also be able to unlock new opportunities and benefits.

 Cloud Volumes ONTAP is a great match to GitHub Actions Runners.
 As we saw in this step-by-step guide, it can be enabled easily in an existing setup without disrupting the existing workflow.